praveenvoonna/Deep-Representation-of-Visual-Descriptions/README.md

 2. To make an image generator out of visual descriptions.
 3. To make the model platform independent.

+Deep Convolutional Networks and RNN have already yielded discriminative and generalizable text representation of images.
+We also have DCGAN to generate natural images using competing Discriminative and Generator functions.

 ## Dependencies ![](https://img.shields.io/depfu/depfu/example-ruby.svg)
 1. Python